skeller01/wedding-website/documentation/requirements/current-state-design.md

 - Current requirements, use cases, and deployment docs.

 ### System Summary
-This repository is a plain static site, so the useful structural model is a content/module diagram rather than a conventional object-oriented class map.
+This repository is a plain static wedding archive, so the useful structural model is a content/module diagram rather than a conventional object-oriented class map.

 ### Diagram Confidence
 Observed from repository structure, with inferred responsibilities.